Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/alpha_over_under_overdrop.rst

 Alpha Under
 ===========

-With *Alpha Under*, this is the contrary: the first strip selected is the foreground, and the second one, the background.
+With *Alpha Under*, this is the contrary:
+The first strip selected is the foreground, and the second one, the background.
 Moreover, the *Opacity* controls the transparency of the *background*, i.e. a *Opacity* of 0.0;
 will only show the foreground (the background is completely transparent), and a *Opacity* of 1.0 will give the same results as with *Alpha Over*.